antrea-io/antrea/docs/traceflow-guide.md

 # Traceflow User Guide

 Antrea supports using Traceflow for network diagnosis.
 It can inject a packet into OVS on a Node and trace the forwarding path of the packet across Nodes, and it can also trace a matched packet of real traffic from or to a Pod.
 In either case, a Traceflow operation is triggered by a Traceflow CRD which specifies the type of Traceflow, the source and destination of the packet to trace, and the headers of the packet.
 And the Traceflow results will be populated to the `status` field of the Traceflow CRD, which include the observations of the trace packet at various observations points in the forwarding path.
-Besides creating the Traceflow CRD using kubectl, users can also start a Traceflow using `antctl`, or from the Antrea Octant Plugin.
-When using the Antrea Octant plugin, the Traceflow results can be visualized using a graph.
+Besides creating the Traceflow CRD using kubectl, users can also start a Traceflow using `antctl`, or from the [Antrea web UI](https://github.com/antrea-io/antrea-ui).
+When using the Antrea web UI, the Traceflow results can be visualized using a graph.

 ## Table of Contents